Noah-Silvera/cant-stand-still-admin/README.md

+### BACKEND

+This is the backend of the Cant Stand Still app.
+The frontend [is here] (https://github.com/Noah-Silvera/cant-stand-still-frontend)

 ## Cant Stand Still

 This is an application which aims to allow connect and visualize your strava data as trips over a time period.
 It will allow you to login with Strava, create "trips" that span date ranges, and view those trips as connected rides on a map, along with some stats